-- Step 1: Completely install the ITC-Series Inverter/Charger following the system design considerations and instructions provided previously in this manual. - Step 2: Place the System Power On/Off switch located on the front of the inverter in the OFF position. - Step 3: Verify that the internal GFCI outlet is reset and connect an AC load, such as a 100-Watt light.
-Note: GFCI's require power to be applied before they reset. - Step 4: Turn ON the battery DC power to the inverter. - Step 5: Turn ON the AC shore power (or generator) to supply the AC input power to the system. - Step 6: Place the System On/Off Power switch located on the front of the inverter to the ON position. - Step 7: The Lights on the Control/Display Unit on the front of the inverter should come ON, by doing a lamp test. - Step 8: Disable the Charger Operation of the unit by pressing the Charger ON/OFF button once if the Charger LIGHT is On or blinking.
+- Step 1: Completely install the ITC-Series Inverter/Charger following the system design considerations and instructions provided previously in this manual. - Step 2: Place the System Power On/Off switch located on the front of the inverter in the OFF position. - Step 3: Verify that the external GFCI breaker is reset and connect an AC load, such as a 100-Watt light.
+Note: some GFCI's require power to be applied before they will reset. - Step 4: Turn ON the battery DC power to the inverter. - Step 5: Turn ON the AC shore power (or generator) to supply the AC input power to the system - Step 6: Place the System On/Off Power switch located on the front of the inverter to the ON position. - Step 7: The Lights on the Control/Display Unit on the front of the inverter should come ON, by doing a lamp test. - Step 8: Disable the Charger Operation of the unit by pressing the Charger ON/OFF button once if the Charger LIGHT is On or blinking.
 This turns the charger function OFF. - Step 9 If the Inverter LIGHT is not On or blinking, enable the Inverter Operation of the unit by pressing the Inverter ON/OFF button once.
-This turns the Inverter function ON. - Step 10 The AC output test light should come ON, indicating the presence of shore power and correct operation of the AC transfer switch. - Step 11: Turn off the AC shore power input.
+This turns the Inverter function ON. - Step 10The AC output test light should come ON, indicating the presence of shore power and correct operation of the AC transfer switch.

+- Step 11: Turn off the AC shore power input.
 The AC output test light should immediately quickly blink once, indicating the transfer switch transferred the test light from shore power to inverter power. - Step 12: At this point, apply AC loads up to rated output watts to verify full-power operation. - Step 13: Apply shore power.
-After a delay the AC output test light should blink and the ITC Inverter LIGHT should blink indicating the transfer of the load from inverter power to shore power. - Step 14: Test the battery charger operation - A) With shore power applied, press the Charger ON/OFF button to enable the Charger (if not enabled).
+After a delay the AC output test light should blink and the ITC Inverter LIGHT should blink indicating the transfer of the load from inverter power to shore power. - Step 14: Test the battery charger operation

+A) With shore power applied, press the Charger ON/OFF button to enable the Charger (if not enabled).
 The Charge LIGHT should come on and the batteries should begin charging.
 Remember to reduce the loads on the unit since the APM will limit the available power to the charger based on its settings.

-B) Connect an ammeter to the DC cables between the inverter and the battery to monitor the current (DC amps), and a voltmeter to the battery to monitor the battery voltage.
-The battery charger will step through its sequence and stop in the float mode.
+- B) Disconnect the shore power the unit should transfer back to Inverter mode. - C) Discharge the battery by placing the AC load on the system and operating the inverter. - D) When the battery charge level is low, the inverter will turn off. - E) Connect an ammeter to the DC cables between the inverter and the battery to monitor the current (DC amps), and a voltmeter to the battery to monitor the battery voltage.
+The battery charger will step through its sequence and stop in the float mode. - Step 15: The system is now ready for operation.